M4rtoni/Parser_Forti/README.md

     - This file have main sheet (`Acceuil`), that has a empty and non empty sheet list,
     - Every non empty sheet show informations extract from a main part of a configuration file,
   - `help` (-h/--help) output usage information
+  - `webfilter` (-webfilter) add webfilter category and group category in webfilter profile, ignore local profiles (not active by default)
+  - `webfilter profiles` (--profile) change library use for webfilter profiles (default: webfilter_profiles.json in lib directory)

 ## Incoming